ewmccarty/AzureLogAnalyticsHTTPDataCollectorAPI/README.md

 - If the record type does not exist, Log Analytics creates a new one.
 Log Analytics uses the JSON type inference to determine the data type for each property for the new record.
 - If the record type does exist, Log Analytics attempts to create a new record based on existing properties.
-If the data type for a property in the new record doesn’t match and can’t be converted to the existing type, or if the record includes a property that doesn’t exist, Log Analytics creates a new property that has the relevant suffix.
+If the data type for a property in the new record doesnâ€™t match and canâ€™t be converted to the existing type, or if the record includes a property that doesnâ€™t exist, Log Analytics creates a new property that has the relevant suffix.

 For example, this submission entry would create a record with three properties, number_d,